developer-zebra/developer-zebra-site/src/emdk-for-android/6-8/guide/profile-manager-guides/index.md

 ---
 title: Profile Manager
-description: 'Profile Manager is an exclusive EMDK technology offered within your IDE, providing a GUI based development tool.
-This allows you to write fewer lines of code resulting in reduced development time, effort and errors.'
+description: 'Profile Manager is an exclusive Zebra technology offered within the EMDK IDE, providing a GUI-based development tool for accessing many of the features provided by Zebra devices.
+Profile Manager generates the required code automatically, resulting in reduced development time, less coding effort and fewer errors.'
 layout: list-apis.html
 automenu:
   items: